Best Monitors for Mac Mini M4 in 2026: 5K, USB-C, Thunderbolt and Budget Picks

 LG 27UQ850V-W

-The LG 27UQ850V-W competes directly with the Dell S2725QC on price but wins on two fronts: 96W USB-C power delivery (vs. Dell's 65W) and DCI-P3 95% wide color gamut coverage (vs. Dell's sRGB 99% focus).
+The LG 27UQ850V-W becomes competitive with the Dell S2725QC when discounted, and wins on two fronts: USB-C with 90W power delivery (vs. Dell's 65W) and up to 98% DCI-P3 wide color gamut coverage (vs. Dell's sRGB 99% focus).
 For Mac users doing photo editing, video production, or design work where P3 color matters, the LG is the more capable tool.

-Peak brightness is approximately 400 nits — the same ceiling as the Dell S2725QC, and below the Studio Display's output.
+Peak brightness is approximately 400 nits — slightly above the Dell S2725QC's 350 nits, and below the Studio Display's output.
 Adequate for bright offices with indirect lighting; not ideal for HDR-critical work.

 The trade-off is refresh rate — the 27UQ850V tops out at 60Hz, while the Dell S2725QC and U2725QE both hit 120Hz.
 For productivity and creative work on Mac, 60Hz at 4K is perfectly fine.
-If you multitask between work and gaming or simply want buttery UI animations, the Dell S2725QC is the better call.
+If you prefer smoother scrolling and UI animations, the Dell S2725QC's 120Hz is the better choice.

-LG's MacOS compatibility is strong.
-Apple Silicon Macs natively support LG's USB-C monitors without driver issues, and the 96W charging is enough to power a MacBook Pro 14" comfortably (though the 16" variant still needs the full charger under heavy GPU load).
+LG's macOS compatibility is strong.
+Apple Silicon Macs natively support LG's USB-C monitors without driver issues, and the 90W charging is enough to power a MacBook Pro 14" comfortably (though the 16" variant still needs the full charger under heavy GPU load).

 LG 27UQ850V is best for

-Photographers, designers, and video editors who need accurate wide-gamut color and 96W USB-C charging.
-If color fidelity is a daily priority, this wins over the Dell S2725QC despite lower refresh rate.
+Photographers, designers, and video editors who need accurate wide-gamut color and 90W USB-C charging.
+If color fidelity is a daily priority, this is a better fit than the Dell S2725QC despite its lower refresh rate.

 Dell S2725QS — Best Budget HDMI Pick

-For setups where USB-C connectivity isn't required — a dedicated desktop Mac Mini M4 with nothing else plugging into the monitor — the Dell S2725QS ($239.99–$279) delivers the same 27-inch 4K 120Hz IPS panel as the S2725QC without USB-C. It connects via HDMI 2.1 or DisplayPort 1.4, both of which the Mac Mini M4 supports at full 4K 120Hz.
+For setups where USB-C connectivity isn't required — a dedicated desktop Mac Mini M4 with nothing else plugging into the monitor — the Dell S2725QS ($239.99–$279) delivers the same 27-inch 4K 120Hz IPS panel as the S2725QC without USB-C. It connects through HDMI 2.1 directly, or through DisplayPort using a USB-C-to-DisplayPort cable from a rear Thunderbolt port.

 This is the right call when: your Mac Mini M4 never moves, you don't need to charge a laptop off the monitor, and you want to maximize screen quality per dollar.
 The panel is identical — you're purely saving the USB-C hardware cost.